Valletta Malta Travel Guide

 Walkable city with accessible public transit.

-Photogenic streets and historic architecture.
+Photogenic streets and heritage architecture.

 Valletta maintains a very safe environment for visitors.
 General care, like awareness in crowded areas, is a good approach.